Bridge: 300 to 1400

-1400 to 1800
+1400 to 1750

-The superstructure of the West Montrose Covered Bridge is made of wood.
+The Rialto Bridge, built in 1591, crosses the Grand Canal in Venice.

-In 15th and 16th century Europe, the Renaissance brought a new emphasis on science and engineering.
+In 15th- and 16th-century Europe, the Renaissance brought a new emphasis on science and engineering.
 Figures such as Galileo Galilei, Fausto Veranzio, and Andrea Palladio (author of I quattro libri dell'architettura) wrote treatises that applied a rigorous, analytic approach to architecture and building.
-Their innovations included truss bridges and stone segmental arches, resulting in bridges such as Florence's Ponte Santa Trinita, Rialto Bridge in Venice, and Paris's Pont Neuf.
+Their innovations included truss bridges and stone segmental arches, resulting in Florence's Ponte Santa Trinita, the Rialto Bridge in Venice, and Paris's Pont Neuf.
 Military and commercial bridges were constructed in India by the Mughal administration.
 The Asante Empire in Africa built bridges over streams and rivers using tree trunks and beams.